 With more than 67 million users representing 150 industries around the world, LinkedIn is a fast-growing professional networking site that allows members to create business contacts, search for jobs, and find potential clients.
 Individuals have the ability to create their own professional profile that can be viewed by others in their network, and also view the profiles of their own contacts.

 MySpace provides users with a way to connect around content and culture.
 It is one of the world’s largest social networks, with about 125 million users.
-User pages are highly customizable and support integration with widgets such as Slide or YouTube.
+User pages are highly customisable and support integration with widgets such as Slide or YouTube.

 WordPress.org is the community site for the WordPress blogging platform.
 This is the place to go for bloggers who need help or resources for their WordPress blog.